2012-wangjiaqi/greenfield-storage-provider/core/lifecycle/README.md

-# ServiceLifecycle
+# Lifecycle

-ServiceLifecycle is the interface to the service life cycle management subsystem.
-The ServiceLifecycle tracks the Service life cycle, listens to the signal of the process for graceful exit.
+Lifecycle interface manages the lifecycle of a service and tracks its state changes.
+It also listens for signals from the process to ensure a graceful shutdown.

-# Concept
+## Concept

-## Service
+### Service Interface

-Service is the interface for ServiceLifecycle to manage.
-The component that plans to use ServiceLifecycle needs to implement the interface.
+Service is an interface for Lifecycle to manage.
+The component that plans to use Lifecycle needs to implement this interface.

 ```go
 // Service is the interface for ServiceLifecycle to manage.